shapeshed/flim.shapeshed.com/src/_posts/api-design-for-an-event-driven-world.md

 REST and HATEOS work for documents where documents are transferred on a request response cycle.
 Where devices are connected with a persistent connection they are deficient because they are procedural.
 Events are not procedural.
 They are chaotic and can happen at any time and arrive from anywhere.

 The web needs to break out of the request reponse cycle and embrace events.
+Event-driven APIs are really RPC APIs and there are no conventions around their design.
 There is a lot of work to be done.

 [1]: http://socket.io/
 [2]: http://signalr.net/